 Quantum PocketQubeSat

-The DragonSat mission's payload is a miniaturised quantum communications system designed to test and advance space-based quantum networks.
-At its core is a compact source of entangled photons, generated through spontaneous parametric down-conversion (SPDC), enabling secure quantum key distribution and other quantum communication protocols in space.
+The DragonSat payload is a miniaturised, defence-oriented quantum communications system designed to validate secure space-based quantum networking concepts.
+It incorporates a compact entangled-photon source using spontaneous parametric down-conversion (SPDC), enabling evaluation of quantum key distribution and other quantum-secure communication techniques in orbit.

 Quantum PocketQubeSat